Best pans for induction hobs – tried and tested by the Ideal Home team

 Cast iron retains heat really well and, indeed, in testing we found this hob-to-oven-to-table superstar gave even results when cooking and kept our food hot long after we’d taken it off the heat.

-Best family pans for induction hobs
+Best stainless steel pans for induction hob

 Our expert review: